Panic! at the Disco

-Panic! at the Disco (Note: The band went by Panic at the Disco with no exclamation point for the duration of the Pretty.
-Odd. album campaign from January 2008 to July 2009.) was an American pop rock band formed in Las Vegas, Nevada, in 2004 by high school friends Ryan Ross (guitar) and Spencer Smith (drums), who recruited classmates Brendon Urie (vocals and guitar) and Brent Wilson (bass).
+Panic! at the Disco (Note: Usually abbreviated as P!ATD.
+The band went by Panic at the Disco with no exclamation point for the duration of the Pretty.
+Odd. album campaign from January 2008 to July 2009.) was an American pop rock band formed in Las Vegas, Nevada, in 2004 by high school friends Ryan Ross (guitar, vocals) and Spencer Smith (drums), who recruited classmates Brendon Urie (vocals, guitar) and Brent Wilson (bass).
 Following several lineup changes, Panic! at the Disco operated as the solo project of frontman Urie from 2015 until its discontinuation in 2023.

 The band recorded their first demos while they were in high school.
 Shortly after, they recorded and released their debut studio album, A Fever You Can't Sweat Out (2005).
 Popularized by the second single, "I Write Sins Not Tragedies", which was certified diamond in the US, the album was certified quadruple platinum in the US.
 In 2006, Wilson was fired from the band during an extensive world tour and subsequently replaced by Jon Walker.
 The band's second album, Pretty.
 Odd.
 (2008), was preceded by the single "Nine in the Afternoon".
 The album marked a significant departure from the sound of the band's debut.
 Ross and Walker, who favored the band's new direction, departed because Urie and Smith wanted to make further changes to the band's style.
 Ross and Walker subsequently formed a new band, the Young Veins, leaving Urie and Smith as the sole remaining members of Panic! at the Disco.